What

 theory cannot directly help us identify “What motivates an IT user in

 adopting Information Security practices”.
-The only way we can link Maslow’s
+One way we can link Maslow’s

 theory to Information Security Adoption is by considering that “the